All Products

 Encryption

-Specifies whether to encrypt the connection to the destination instance.
-Select Non-encrypted or SSL-encrypted.
-If you select SSL-encrypted, you must enable SSL encryption for the ApsaraDB RDS instance before you configure the data synchronization task.
-For more information, see Use a cloud certificate to enable SSL encryption.
+Select Non-encrypted or SSL-encrypted as needed.
+If you select SSL-encrypted, you must enable SSL encryption for the RDS instance in advance.
+For more information, see Configure SSL encryption.

 Important

-The Encryption parameter is available only within regions in the Chinese mainland and the China (Hong Kong) region.
+Currently, the Encryption can be set only in the Chinese mainland and China (Hong Kong) regions.

-7. In the lower-right corner of the page, click Test Connectivity and Proceed.
+7. In the lower-right corner of the page, click Set Whitelist and Next.

 Description